VLMGuard: Bootstrapping Malicious Prompt Detectors from Unlabeled Vision-Language Prompts in the Wild: Experiments and Analysis

-We evaluate our method using two families of models: LLaVA-1.6-7B \& 13B~\citep{liu2024visual} and Phi-3-Vision~\citep{abdin2024phi}, which are popularly adopted public multimodal foundation models with accessible internal representations.
-Following the convention, we use the pre-trained weights and conduct zero-shot inference in all cases.
+We evaluate two open-weight VLM families with accessible internal representations: LLaVA-1.6-7B~\citep{liu2024visual} and Qwen2.5-VL (7B-Instruct and 72B-Instruct)~\citep{qwen2.5-VL}.
+We use released pretrained checkpoints and conduct zero-shot inference in all experiments.